content-left-bg.png

 In instances where the suspicion or observations of an employee’s interactions with a student/s meets or aligns to some or all of the grooming indicators, a low-level threshold is to be maintained by employees for referring matters to a school principal for consideration, or the principal’s supervisor in the case where the principal is the person under suspicion for the alleged incident.
 Referral of this type of conduct may amount to suspected sexual abuse as defined under s364 of the Education (General Provisions) Act 2006 (Qld) and as such, is reportable under s365 and/or s365A of the Act.

-Should you need advice on how to identify this type of conduct by an employee toward a student you are encouraged to contact the Intake and Assessment team on telephone 1800 INTAKE (1800 468 253) or intake@qed.qld.gov.au.
+Should you need advice on how to identify this type of conduct by an employee toward a student you are encouraged to contact the Intake Referrals and Partnerships team on telephone 1800 INTAKE (1800 468 253) or intake@qed.qld.gov.au.

 From 5 July 2021, it is an offence under sections 229BB and 229BC of the Criminal Code Act 1899: